How we worked/Te āhua o tā mātou mahi

 Measuring the impact

-We’ll be closely measuring the impact of different solutions so we’re confident in future investments.
-Some things we know already work, like fencing stock out of waterways.
-Other things we’re still working out, such as which peak flow controls will work in Southland.
-We’re working with scientists from many organisations to ensure our work is right.
+We closely measured the impact of different solutions to be confident in future investments.
+We knew things like like fencing stock out of waterways were a good place to start.
+Other things required more planning, such as detention bunds in Northland or peak flow controls in Southland.
+We worked with scientists from many organisations to ensure the work was right.

 If you’re going to change it’s got to be well tested and it has to be based on science.